 Virgin Islands Ecotours offers the only half and full day guided kayak & snorkel tours of St. Thomas Mangrove Lagoon Wildlife Sanctuary & Marine Preserve.
 Explore the Mangroves on two person easy to paddle sit-on-top kayaks.
 Explore crystal clear lagoons and a deserted tropical island with hermit crabs races and the famous Red Point Blow hole.
 Snorkel in an underwater paradise.
 No experience is necessary.
 If you only do one snorkel tour, this is it!
 "It's fun.
 It's beautiful.
 And from the Professional guides that lead the tours, it's also educational.
 It's ecotourism at its best."
 Fun for the entire family!
 Morning and afternoon tours daily.
 Reservations required.

-Tillett Gardens was once an old Danish farm.
-While it has been largely changed in order to incorporate present uses; it is one of the few old farm buildings on St. Thomas that is open to the public.
-It was transformed into a center for local artists and performers by Jim Tillett, an English silkscreen artist, who arrived on St. Thomas in 1959.
-Tillett described the garden as "a peaceful sanctuary of creativity and wonderment."
-In the shops at Tillett Gardens, you will find silkscreen prints, paintings, enamel jewelry, candles and many other locally hand-crafted items.
-There is a lovely restaurant located in the garden.
-It is a great spot to enjoy a cool drink or have something to eat while shopping for local art.
-Arts and crafts shows and classical music concerts are hosted at Tillett Gardens throughout the year.
-Visit the Events Calendar for more information.
+Silkscreen artist Jim Tillett opened this artists’ enclave on the site of a former Danish Farm in the 1960’s.
+While it has been changed in order to facilitate its current uses; it is one of the few old farm buildings on St. Thomas that is open to the public.
+Tillett described the garden as "a peaceful sanctuary of creativity and wonderment".
+In the shops at Tillett Gardens you will find silkscreen prints, paintings, jewelry, candles, photography and other local art products.
+There is a restaurant and bar on site.
+Local arts and crafts shows and music concerts, including classical, folk and jazz; are held at Tillett Gardens throughout the year.

 Sign up now for our FREE Virgin Islands Now Newsletter and we will email you regular updates on what’s happening in the Virgin Islands & on VInow.com.
 You can unsubscribe at any time.
 Simply fill in the form below.×